petripaavola/ClipboardTools/README.md

 ### Supported Powershell versions
 There are few commands which are not supported in Powershell 7. **For now this module is officially supported only in Windows Powershell.**

-Next module version will have Powershell 7 uncompatible commands fixed.
+Some next module version will have Powershell 7 uncompatible commands fixed.

 ### Functions